-To encourage holiday cactus to rebloom, on September 1 or near this time, begin to reduce the frequency of watering by one-half to reduce potential disease problems.
-In addition, reduce the frequency of fertilizer application to once every six weeks.
+On September 1, begin to reduce the frequency of watering by one-half to reduce potential disease problems.
+Also, reduce the frequency of fertilizer application to once every six weeks.

 Holiday cacti bloom in response to short days and/or cool temperatures.
-To cause plants to set flower buds, expose them to nine hours of light and fifteen hours of uninterrupted darkness each day, starting in September.
+To cause plants to set flower buds, expose them to nine hours of light and fifteen hours of uninterrupted darkness daily, starting in September.
 This can be accomplished by placing the plant in a light-free closet or under a box at 6:00 p.m. each evening and returning it to the sunny window at 7:00 a.m. the next morning, from around September 21 to October 31.

 Covering the plants can be a hassle.
 An alternative to covering is to hold temperatures between 50 and 59 degrees F, which stimulates flowering despite day length.
 This can be done by leaving the plants outdoors during September to October 15.
-Be sure to protect the plants from frost.
-When brought indoors in early October, flower buds are set, and the plants flower around Thanksgiving.
+Be sure to protect the plants from frost during this time.
+When brought indoors in early October, flower buds are set and the plants flower around Thanksgiving.

 Plants flower for three to four weeks beginning in mid-November.
-During November and December you will have a beautiful holiday cactus to enjoy.
+During November and December you will have a beautiful holiday cactus to enjoy!